TRXDevArtK/evo-shader-iOS_BugFix/README.md

 #_-_--__--_-_-lisence-build 1.3_--_-_-----__--_--

-#This shader made by TRXDev.
+This shader made by TRXDev.
-#some of shader source maybe same like other shader as reference.
+some of shader source maybe same like other shader as reference.

-#
-#Respect the shader owner by NOT TO :
+Respect the shader owner by NOT TO :
-#1.Use EVO logo as your shader or logo it self
-#2.Claim this shader as your shader
+-1.Use EVO logo as your shader or logo it self -2.Claim this shader as your shader

-3.Upload to any online uploader :
+-3.Upload to any online uploader :
 (Please Just use the current link to support shader maker/owner)

 4.Add EVO shader into texture pack and upload it :